hanneskod/clean/README.md

 Rules are defined using the `pre()`, `match()` and `post()` methods.

-1. `pre()` takes any number of `callable` arguments to acts as pre-match filters.
-The filter should take an argument and return it in it's filtered state.
+1. `pre()` takes any number of `callable` arguments to act as pre-match filters.
+Filters take an argument and return it in it's filtered state.
-1. `post()` takes any number of `callable` arguments to acts as post-match filters.
-The filter should take an argument and return it in it's filtered state.
+1. `post()` takes any number of `callable` arguments to act as post-match filters.
+Filters take an argument and return it in it's filtered state.
-1. `match()` takes any number of `callable` arguments to act as validators. the callable should take an argument and return true if the argument is valid and false if it is not.
+1. `match()` takes any number of `callable` arguments to act as validators.
+The callable should take an argument and return true if the argument is valid and false if it is not.